lingpy/pysign/README.md

-# pysl
-Python library for the manipulation of sign language data
+# pysl: Python library for the manipulation of sign language data